chauff/cse1500-web-transcripts/Assignment-1.md

 ## 4. Web programming project: board game app

 In this, and the upcoming two assignments, you will complete a web programming project.
 This year, this is be a classic **board game**.

+![Board games](img/A1-games.png)

+*These images should serve as a first inspiration, you are by no means required to design your game board according to these examples.*

 You can choose from nine games:

-![Board games](img/A1-games.png)

 1. [Ludo](https://en.wikipedia.org/wiki/Ludo_(board_game)): 2-4 players
 2. [Draughts](https://en.wikipedia.org/wiki/Draughts): 2 players